Farmers Market Highlights

 - The Emory Farmers Market is held on Tuesdays from 11 a.m. to 3 p.m. on the Cox Hall Bridge.

 - The market is held year-round except during school breaks, and on a biweekly schedule in the summer.

 - The Market is run, sponsored, and promoted by the Office of Sustainability Initiatives in collaboration with Emory Dining.
 It is governed by a subcommittee of the Sustainable Food Committee.

-- Students can pay for products using Eagle and Dooley Dollars, and money from dining plans can be used to purchase items at the Market, increasing accessibility for the students and increasing profits for the vendors.
+- Students can use Eagle and Dooley Dollars to purchase items at the Market, increasing accessibility for students and increasing profits for our vendors.